Chinese Zodiac

 Serving as a guide for over 3,000 years, the Chinese zodiac continues to shape cultural traditions in China and East Asia today, from festivities to daily decisions.

 Each zodiac animal repeats a 12-year cycle, and it’s believed that every person inherits the animal's personality trait for the year they were born.
 As the famed Chinese proverb goes, this is the animal that hides in your heart, so discover your zodiac animal and explore your shared character traits.
-The Year of the Snake, which began on 29 January, 2025, and ends on 16 February, 2025, is believed to bring wisdom, reflecting the trait of snakes.
+The Year of the Horse which began on 17 February 2026, and ends on 5 February 2027, is defined by speed, energy and momentum.
+It traditionally brings rapid change, fresh opportunities, and bold forward progress, encouraging independence and the taking of decisive actions to gain goals.

 We need to respect the positive characteristics of the animals and not exploit or kill them.
 After all, as per the Chinese zodiac, humans are emulating animal qualities.